kartheek1104/KNN-object-detection/README.md

 <h1 align="center">KNN Object Detection</h1>

-<p>This project implements a K-Nearest Neighbors (KNN) algorithm for object detection, designed to classify objects within an image or video stream by comparing pixel feature vectors to a labeled dataset.
+<p style="text-align: justify;">This project implements a K-Nearest Neighbors (KNN) algorithm for object detection, designed to classify objects within an image or video stream by comparing pixel feature vectors to a labeled dataset.
 The system scans an image using sliding windows, extracting features from each region and determining the object's class based on its K-nearest neighbors from the training set.
 The model only labels detected objects, ensuring minimal interference with non-object regions.
 Customizable parameters like the number of neighbors and window size allow for fine-tuning the detection accuracy.
 The project supports real-time video and image-based classification, making it versatile for various applications.</p>

 <h2>Key Features</h2>
 <ul>